 Principal or president

-Signed by the principal, president and/or pastor as required and other designated signer(s)
+Have the principal, president and/or pastor and other designated signer(s) sign as required

 The restrictions for checks apply equally to on-line banking.